forsyde/forsyde-latex/index.md

 # Getting Started

-The fastest way to get started is to make sure you have an installed version of [GNU Make](https://www.gnu.org/software/make/) build system and a `LaTeX` compiler, e.g. [Tex Live](https://www.tug.org/texlive/).
+The fastest way to get started is to make sure you have an installed version of [GNU Make](https://www.gnu.org/software/make/) build system and a `LaTeX` compiler, e.g. from the [Tex Live](https://www.tug.org/texlive/) suite.
 To install the packages, download or clone the repository, and type in the command:

 ```
 cd path/to/forsyde-latex